Open Accessibility Menu

 We offer the Measles vaccine for adults and children at all BCH Primary Care clinics.
 Please call 303-415-4015 to schedule.

 BCH is part of the Vaccines for Children program administered by the Department of Public Health & Environment.
 The Vaccines for Children (VFC) program providers free or low-cost vaccines for children who are uninsured, underinsured, on Medicaid or Medicaid eligible, and/or Alaskan Native/American Indian.
-Free vaccination for children is available at 4 BCH Primary Care clinic locations:
+Free vaccination is available at these 4 BCH Primary Care clinic locations for children who qualify: